FUTURE

 • Surplus sharing update and what options do schemes now have – run on, buyout, consolidate?

-Session 2: Transformative Implications of AI
+Session 2: AI and Investment Decision-Making

 Networking Lunch